grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Half a minute later Hemi heard the unmistakable sound of a torpedo being pressed out of its tube.
 "Torpedo in the water!"

 Nobody said anything, instinctively listening to the space around them.
-After a few seconds the ping of the torpedo homing on the _Prospect_ started bouncing of the hull with the timed rhythm of a ticking clock.
+After a few seconds the ping of the torpedo homing on the _Prospect_ started bouncing off the hull with the timed rhythm of a ticking clock.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Take off your headset Cassandra."
 Said Hemi, pointing at the range-finding equipment that lit up with the direction and remaining distance between them and the torpedo.
-It updated immediately following each ping --- the torpedo was gaining about 100 meters between pings.
+It updated immediately following each ping --- the torpedo was gaining about 100 meters between each ping.

 "Down, we have to get deeper," Percy whispered to herself in the control room.
-She reached past Bastian, and turned the dive planes to the stop so they had maximum angle.
+She reached past Bastian, and turned the dive planes wheel to the stop so they had maximum angle.
 The boat dropped from under them.

-Where a moment before Owen was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could end the _Prospect_ and the crushing pressure of water that could end them.
+Where a moment before Owen was fearing some unknown depth at which the _Prospect_ would cease to exist, now he felt himself squeezed in the jaws of a closing vise: between a torpedo that could blow the _Prospect_ open, and the pressure of water that could crush the boat flat.

 Percy looked up.
 They were passing 200 meters.

 The pinging was fast enough that they all knew the torpedo was almost on them.

-And then there was a creeping silence where they had all expected the next sound to be their eardrums pressed in by the shock wave of an explosion.
+And then there was a creeping silence in the moment where they had all expected the next sound to be their eardrums pressed in by the shock wave of an explosion.

-There was nothing but a long lingering silence no longer being split by the ping of the torpedo.
+There was nothing but a long lingering quiet, no longer being split by the ping of the torpedo.
 The only sound was the groaning of the _Prospect's_ hull being pushed through the continued stress of fast diving.

 Owen looked at Percy, "What happened?"

-[//]: # (I don't think a torpedo has a pressurized hull, so it wouldn't implode, it would just fail.)
+[//]: # (I do not think a torpedo has a pressurized hull, so it would not implode, it would just fail.)

-"Most of the torpedoes on these Authority subs are older ones that they manufactured huge numbers of.
-They can't go below 200 meters or so.
-The one homing on us probably just stopped functioning when critical componenets failed under the pressure."
-She paused, thinking to herself.
-"It's entirely possible that they are loading a more modern torpedo into their tubes right now that can reach us at this depth, and all we've done is delayed the inevitable."
+"Most of the torpedoes on these Authority subs are older ones because they manufactured fuckin' huge numbers of them.
+They generally can't swim below 200 meters or so.
+The one homing on us probably just stopped functioning when critical components failed under the pressure."
+Percy paused, thinking to herself.
+"It's entirely fuckin' possible that they are loading a more modern torpedo into their tubes right now that can reach us at this depth, and all we've done is delayed the fuckin' inevitable."

 "What are they doing Hemi now?"
-Percy asked loudly, with a slight tilt of her head.
+Percy asked the sonar station loudly, with a slight tilt of her head.

 Hemi and Cassandra had their headsets back on and were listening.
 "Sounds like they stopped moving Percy.
 They may have decided to wait us out."
 Said Hemi.